RPM-Outpost/libimobiledevice/README.md

 To communicate with iOS devices, there exists a great library: [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice).
 Unfortunately, the latest official release is a bit old and doesn't support the most recent versions of iOS.
 The upstream version is much better, but it isn't easily available in Linux distros (because it's not a release).

 ## This repository
 This repository provides some tools to build RPM packages of the latest libimobiledevice.
-The script `create-packages.sh` automatically downloads the latest source from github and creates ready-to-use RPM packages.
+The script [create-packages.sh](https://github.com/TheElectronWill/libimobiledevice-rpm/blob/master/create-packages.sh) automatically downloads the latest source from github and creates ready-to-use RPM packages for your system.

-You'll also find 64 bits RPM packages in the [folder RPMs/x86_64](https://github.com/TheElectronWill/libimobiledevice-rpm/tree/master/RPMs/x86_64).
+You'll also find 64 bits RPM packages in the folder [RPMs/x86_64](https://github.com/TheElectronWill/libimobiledevice-rpm/tree/master/RPMs/x86_64).
 Download them, install them and restart your computer to enjoy using your iOS 10 Device with your distro!

 ## What package(s) do I need?
 | Package's name | Description |